TylerTemp/SaintsField/README.md

     If true, it'll draw the `Serializable` inline like it's directly in the `MonoBehavior`

-*   AllowMultiple: No
+*   Allow Multiple: No

 Special Note:

-1. After applying this attribute, only pure `PropertyDrawer`, and decorators from `SaintsEditor` works on this target.
+After applying this attribute, only pure `PropertyDrawer`, and decorators from `SaintsEditor` works on this target.
 Which means, using third party's `PropertyDrawer` is fine, but decorator of Editor level (e.g. Odin's `Button`, NaughtyAttributes' `Button`) will not work.
-2. IMGUI: `DOTweenPlay` might be a bit buggy displaying the playing/pause/stop status for each function.

 ```csharp
 using SaintsField;